Sch00ner/Notes/Semester VII/Labour Law-I/labour1notes.md

 - Markets are needed to further your life, but markets also need to be regulated to protect humans.

 - Labour law does not protect every single worker.
 The protections are quite narrow.
-- It was assumed that independent contractors could adequately protect their own interests, unlike employees.
+- It was assumed that independent contractors could adequately protect their own interests, unlike employees, so they are typically not included under labour law.

--
+# 4.7.22
+We talked about employment contracts or something.
+I zoned out.